IanHo2019/DID_Handbook/README.md

 As before, I use the `event_plot` command to create a four-panel figure (see [here](./Figure/CS_DID_Trade_Destruction.pdf)) showing the dynamic effects.
 This time, I use the `default_look` option to save my time; in addition, I use the `together` option to make the leads and lags shown as one continuous curve.

-Coding for **de Chaisemartin & D'Haultfoeuille's estimation** of DID is:
+Coding for **de Chaisemartin & D'Haultfoeuille's estimation** in DID is:
 ```stata
 egen clst = group(product year)